 A question that inquires or investigates sets the whole conversation onto another track.
 You go with it rather than resist it.
 Tell me more.

-And then when an answer is given, continue the questioning and comment back always to show you understand what’s being said.
+Continue the questioning and always comment back to show you understand what’s being said.

 Back to my example, I might end up saying something like

 “So you felt like I took over and maybe you didn’t get to say what you wanted . . . ”

 You go back and forth from asking questions about what’s said (the inquiring part), to commenting and clarifying what’s said and what’s felt (the confirming part).